level-1-dao/level-1-dao/README.md

 What if we could have DAOs gate their discords by requiring new members to have our Level 1 NFT 🤔

 ## Level 1 Token
-We know, we know. *Another cryptocurrency* 🙄, the last thing we want to is moonshot you to death.
+We know, we know. *Another* cryptocurrency 🙄, the last thing we want to is make this a moonshot project!(add reasons for level 1 token)

 ## Level 1 NFT

 ## Security Concerns